marshmallow-code/apispec/docs/quickstart.rst

 We've learned how to programmatically construct an OpenAPI spec, but defining our entities was verbose.

-In the next section, we'll learn how to let plugins do the dirty work: :ref:`Using Plugins <using_plugins>`.
+In the next section, we'll learn how to let plugins do the dirty work: :doc:`Using Plugins <using_plugins>`.